elele20005/React-Portfolio/README.md

 git clone git@github.com:`elele20005/React-Portfolio.git`

-Navigate to the project folder:

-In the command line, navigate to the desired parent folder and run `npm create vite`.
+Navigate to the desired parent folder and run `npm create vite`.

 You do not need to perform a `mkdir` command to create one manually.